ShikyC/Taiko-Drum-Controller-Arduino/README.md

 # Taiko Drum Controller - Arduino (ATmega32U4/ESP32)

 Open-source hardware program to make your own Taiko no Tatsujin PC controller.
+It can emulate as a keyboard, or as an analog joystick to enable hitting force sensing - just like how you play on the arcade machine.
+Now also support 2 drums so you can enjoy the game together with your friends at home!

 ## About this Project